GzSium/WebDev_Learning/README.md

 # WebDev_Learning
-I will build a website using HTML and CSS.
+I'am building a website using HTML and CSS.